rlg2161/Backgammon/README.md

 of all moves in the game.
 Later, I intend to update the game with an undo feature - this state register will allow the game to be reset to the state of the game one move earlier (until the beginning of the game).

+Current Issues:

+Need to fix move generator that calculates all possible moves for the computer Need to fix move generator/compGenMoves() to avoid infinite loop on doubles Have to make sure that the "best" move always uses 2 dice if possible in accordance with rules Need to fix move evaluating algorithm